-Out of sight, out of mind.
-Pumping your septic tank is one of the easiest home maintenance tasks to forget about – the tanks are buried, and the access port is usually covered in dirt and hard to access.
-However, this important maintenance task will help you avoid smelly and expensive septic tank or drain field repairs.
+If you need your septic tank pumped, call the experts at Mr. Rooter® Plumbing.
+Regular maintenance and pumping from professionals will help you avoid smelly and expensive septic tank or drain field repairs.
 If they are regularly pumped, septic tanks can last decades and provide reliable sewage treatment.

-How Often Should a Septic Tank Be Pumped Out?
+How Often Should a Septic Tank Be Pumped?

-That’s a great question, and the answer depends on several variables.
-The size of your family, tank size, whether or not you have a garbage disposal, and climate are a few factors that will influence the service interval.
-Use the chart below to find out the how often you should pump your septic tank.
+How often a septic tank needs to be pumped depends on several variables.
+The size of your family, tank size, whether you have a garburator, and climate are a few factors that will influence the service interval.
+Use the chart a few sections down to find out how often you should pump your septic tank.

 How Do I Know My Septic Tank is Full?

-Hopefully you’re suspicious of a full septic tank before your yard is flooded with sewage.
-If you notice the drains in your home backing up, this is a good indicator the septic tank needs to be pumped.
-Foul odors, sewage smells or standing water outside your home can also indicate septic tank failure.
-Clogged pipes or sewer blockages can sometimes seem like septic tanks problems, so it’s best to get a professional diagnosis.
-If none of these symptoms is present, locate your septic tank access port.
-Put on gloves, protective clothing and eyewear for safety, and then insert a 6’ – 10’ wooden rod vertically into the septic tank.
+If none of these symptoms are present, locate your septic tank access port.
+Put on gloves, protective clothing, and eyewear for safety, and then insert a 15 - 25 cm wooden rod vertically into the septic tank.
 If the sludge is more than one-third full, it’s time for a pump.

 Septic Tank Pump Chart

 Use the chart below to find the correct service interval for your septic tank.
 Remember: This chart is a guide and not a failsafe.
-Some states, cities or counties may have minimum septic tank requirements regardless of your home size.
+Some provinces, cities, or towns may have minimum septic tank requirements regardless of your home size.

 What Variables Affect Septic Tank Service Intervals?

-The service intervals above are recommendations.
-There are many variables that increase how often you should pump your septic tank, including these:
+The service intervals above are recommendations, not hard and fast rules.
+There are many variables that affect how often you should pump your septic tank, such as:

-- You frequently dispose of coffee grounds or other non-septic-friendly materials in the drain.
+- Frequent disposal of coffee grounds or other non-septic-friendly materials in the drain

-- You have a sewage ejector pump connected to your septic system.
+- Having a sewage ejector pump connected to your septic system

-- You use a water softener that is connected to the septic tank.
+- Using a water softener that is connected to the septic tank

-- You do more laundry than the average person or family.
+- Doing more laundry than the average person or family

 Professional Septic Tank Pumping

-Septic tank pumping isn’t a DIY job.
-Fortunately, Mr. Rooter has all the necessary equipment and expertise to pump your septic tank.
+Septic tank pumping is not your typical DIY project, it requires the help of a professional.
 If you want to help cut down the required service time, you can locate the septic tank access port and dig it out if it’s buried.
 Sometimes this can be a treasure hunt!
-Just call 855-982-2028, or request an appointment online with our technicians.
+Just call or request an appointment online with our service professionals.